tarwn/lessthandot-hugo/blogs/content/posts/2011-01-24-lessons-learned-from-failing-the.md

 ---
 This morning I got up, went to the gym and ran three miles, and headed to a testing center to take the Microsoft MCTS 70-432 SQL Server Implementation and Maintenance exam.
 I wasn't expecting to ace it, since I'd been struggling with the practice exams.
 But I was hoping that three years of work with SQL Server and two months of studying would get me through.

 I arrived early and got to start early.
 There were 45 questions, and I was given two hours to complete it.
 I went through each question carefully, marking some for review.
 After I went through all of them, I reviewed every question again.
 I changed a couple answers.
 I waited a minute, then hit Submit.
-And my score was…a big fail.
+And my score was...a big fail.
 Passing was 700, and I scored a 531.
 Ouch.

 What happened?